ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 ### Kafka Stream Details

 I recommend reading this excellent introduction from Jay Kreps @confluent: [Kafka stream made simple](https://www.confluent.io/blog/introducing-kafka-streams-stream-processing-made-simple/) to get a good understanding of why Kafka stream was created.
 To summarize, **Kafka** Stream has the following capabilities:
+* Stream processing is helpful for handling out-of-order data, *reprocessing* input as code changes, and performing stateful computations.
+It uses producer / consumer, stateful storage and consumer groups.
+It treats both past and future data the same way.
 * Embedded library for your application to use.
 * Integrate tables for state persistence with streams of events.
 * Consumes continuous real time flows of records and publish new flows.
 * Supports exactly-once processing semantics to guarantee that each record will be processed once and only once even when there is a failure.
 * Stream APIs transform, aggregate and enrich data, per record with milli second latency, from one topic to another one.
 * Supports stateful and windowing operations by processing one record at a time.
-* Can be integrated in java application and microservice.
+* Can be integrated in java application.
 No need for separate processing cluster.
 It is a Java API.
-Stream app is done outside of the broker code!.
+But a Stream app is executed outside of the broker code, which is different than message flow in an ESB.
 * Elastic, highly scalable, fault tolerance, it can recover from failure.
-* Deployed as container to Kubernetes or other orchestration platform, with some clear understanding of the impact.

 ## Architecture

-As a distributed cluster, kafka brokers ensure high availability to process new event.
+As a distributed cluster, kafka brokers ensure high availability to process new events.
 Topic has replication factor to support not loosing data in case of broker failure.
 You need at least 3 brokers to ensure availability and a replication of 3 for each topic.
 Partition enables data locality, elasticity, scalability, high performance, parallelism, and fault tolerance.
 Each partitition is replicated at least 3 times and allocated in different brokers.
-One replicate is the lead.
-In the case of broker failure, one of the existing partition in remaining running broker will take the lead:
+One replicas is the lead.
+In the case of broker failure, one of the existing partition in remaining running brokers will take the lead:

 ![](images/kafka-ha.png)

 The keys in the data record determine the partitioning of data in **Kafka**.

 As kafka is keeping its cluster states in zookeeper, you also need to have at least a three node cluster for zookeeper.
 Writes to Zookeeper are only performed on changes to the membership of consumer groups or on changes to the Kafka cluster itself.
 Assuming you are using the most recent kafka version (after 0.9), it is possible to have a unique zookeeper cluster for multiple kafka clusters.
 But the latency between Kafka and zookeeper needs to be under few milliseconds anyway.
-Zookeepers and Brokers should have HA communication, and each borker and node allocated on different racks and blades.
+Zookeepers and Brokers should have high availability communication, and each borker and node allocated on different racks and blades.

 ![](images/ha-comp.png)

-Consumers and producers are using a list of bootstrap server names to contact the cluster.
+Consumers and producers are using a list of bootstrap server names (also named advertiser.listeners ) to contact the cluster.
 The list is used for cluster discovery, it does not need to keep the full set of server names or ip addresses.
 A Kafka cluster has exactly one broker that acts as the controller.

 Per design Kafka aims to run within a single data center.
 But it is still recommended to use multiple racks connected with low laterncy dual network.
 With multiple racks you will have better fault tolerance, as one rack failure will impact only one broker.
 There is a configuration property to assign kafka borker using rack awareness.
 (See [this configuration](https://kafka.apache.org/documentation/#brokerconfigs) from product documentation).